Royall Avenue Basin Drainage Improvement Project

 - Rights-of-way and easements will be staked by a professional land surveyor prior to any construction.

 - Prior to construction, you may see small flags or spray paint along the rights-of-way.
 This indicates that there is an underground utility in this area.
 Our contractor is required to have utility locates prior to any excavation.

 - There may be brief periods of water outages.
 There are several locations where water and sewer utilities need to be relocated to make room for new or upsized pipes.
 The Town will work closely with Mount Pleasant Waterworks to ensure that residents receive adequate notifications of any outages.

-- Weekly updates will be provided on this webpage.
+- Once the project starts, weekly updates will be provided on this webpage.